Democrats barreling toward impeaching Trump in wake of Capitol siege | Politics

 Twitter and Facebook have suspended Trump's accounts, citing the risk of him inciting violence.
 SECURITY CONCERNS

-The FBI has warned that armed protests are being planned in the U.S. capital and in the 50 U.S. state capitals ahead of the inauguration, according to a federal law enforcement official.
+The FBI has warned that armed protests are being planned in the U.S. and state capitals ahead of the inauguration, according to a federal law enforcement official.
 Two members of the Capitol Police have been suspended in connection with last week's attack and 10 to 15 officers are under investigation, Democratic U.S. Representative Tim Ryan told an online news conference.

-One suspended officer took a selfie with a protester, while another wore a Trump-supporting hat and started directing protesters around, said Ryan, who chairs a House subcommittee looking into how Trump supporters were able to breach Capitol security.
+One suspended officer took a selfie with a protester, while another wore a Trump-supporting hat and started directing protesters around, said Ryan, who chairs a House subcommittee looking into how Capitol security was breached.
 The lawmakers who drafted the impeachment charge say they have locked in the support of at least 214 of the chamber's 222 Democrats, indicating strong odds of passage.

 Democratic Representative Diana DeGette said some Republicans had privately expressed support for impeachment.
-"I heard from several Republicans over the weekend, making sure I was OK, and saying how outrageous this was, and they said that they think this is impeachable," she told reporters.
+CONVICTION UNLIKELY

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)